rsdoiel/antenna/science_and_technology.md

 ---

-## Generative AI is not replacing jobs or hurting wages at all, say economists
+## Generative AI is not replacing jobs or hurting wages at all, economists claim

 date: 2025-04-29, updated: 2025-04-29, from: The Register (UK I.T.
 News)

-<h4>&#39;When we look at the economic outcomes, it really has not moved the needle&#39;</h4> <p>Instead of depressing wages or taking jobs, generative AI chatbots like ChatGPT, Claude, and Gemini have had almost no wage or labor impact so far – a finding that calls into question the huge capital expenditures required to create and run AI models.…</p>
+<h4>&#39;When we look at the outcomes, it really has not moved the needle&#39;</h4> <p>Instead of depressing wages or taking jobs, generative AI chatbots like ChatGPT, Claude, and Gemini have had almost no significant wage or labor impact so far – a finding that calls into question the huge capital expenditures required to create and run AI models.…</p>

 <br>